"Sliced" Subwindow Search: a Sublinear-complexity Solution to the Maximum Rectangle Problem: Sliced Subwindow Search (SSS)

-Our approach, which we call Slice-wise Subwindow Search or \mbox{S-WSS}, is an approximation algorithm that partially samples a given matrix rather than examining all of its elements.
-The algorithm is similar to \mbox{A-ESS} in that it initializes a candidate bounding box that is the size of the matrix itself, then iteratively morphs towards more desirable submatrices.
-However, it computes only parts of the horizontal and vertical prefix sums, computing only prefix sums of equidistant rows and columns at a stride length of \mbox{$f(n)$}.
-For example, given a matrix with 100 rows and \mbox{$f(n) = \sqrt{n} = 10$} and an offset of \mbox{$\frac{f(n)}{2} = 5$}, rows \mbox{$5, 15, 25, \dots 85, 95$} will have their horizontal prefix sums computed.
-See Figure~\ref{fig:Sampling} for an illustration of this sampling method.
+Our approach, which we call Sliced Subwindow Search or \mbox{SSS}, is an approximation algorithm that partially samples a given matrix rather than examining all of its elements (see Figure~\ref{fig:Sampling}).
+The algorithm is similar to \mbox{A-ESS} in that it initializes a candidate bounding box that is the size of the matrix itself, then iteratively refines its bounds towards more desirable submatrices.
+However, it computes only parts of the horizontal and vertical prefix sums, computing only prefix sums of equidistant rows and columns at a stride length of some user-chosen \mbox{$f(n)$}.
+For example, given a matrix with 100 rows, a chosen \mbox{$f(n) = \sqrt{n} = 10$}, and an offset of \mbox{$\frac{f(n)}{2} = 5$}, rows \mbox{$5, 15, 25, \dots 85, 95$} will have their horizontal prefix sums computed.
 Similarly, equidistant columns will have their prefix sums computed.
-The other rows and columns can be omitted as they won't be referenced during the search loop.
-Thus, the prefix sums occupy \mbox{$O(\frac{n^2}{f(n)})$} space rather than \mbox{A-ESS'} \mbox{$O(n^2)$}, determining their difference in memory complexity.
+The other rows and columns can be omitted as they will not be referenced during the search loop.
+Thus, the prefix sums occupy \mbox{$O(\frac{n^2}{f(n)})$} space rather than \mbox{A-ESS'} \mbox{$O(n^2)$}, determining the two algorithms' difference in memory complexity.